HasibullahFathi/rock-perer-scissors/README.md

     - From the source section drop-down menu, select the Mian and /root.
     - Once the main branch has been selected and saved, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-    - Generates a link which is the URL of our page. live link of GetFit page:
+    - Generates a link which is the URL of our page. live link of GetFit page: https://hasibullahfathi.github.io/rock-perer-scissors/

 ## Credits

 ### Content

-- Footers, hero text, and the setup of the favicon were taken from [Love Maths](https://code-institute-org.github.io/love-maths/) project with a bit of modification.
+- Button used in page were taken from [Love Maths](https://code-institute-org.github.io/love-maths/) project with a bit of modification.
 - Icons used on the website were taken from [Font Awesome](https://fontawesome.com/)

 ### Media